goncaloe/snippets/README.md

 yii migrate
 ```

-### 3. Buil Indexes
+### 5. Build Indexes

-Each time you create a new snippet ou theme, you should rebuild the index
+Each time you create a new snippet or theme, you should rebuild the index.
+Enter in the tools link and click in "Rebuild Index" button

 SNIPPETS
 ------------